Access to 999/112 emergency services

 Please note that this service relies on you having an active Internet connection from the device you're using.
 If you lose your Internet connection, have a power cut or your account is no longer active, all services including 999/112 Emergency Call services will not be available.
 Therefore we recommend that you use a fixed line or mobile phone to make calls to the emergency services whenever possible.

-Calls to 999 and 112 Emergency Service numbers are free of charge to all of our UK customers.
+Calls to 999 and 112 Emergency Service numbers are free of charge to our end users.

 If you have any questions please get in touch with us.